|Solid Wood Flooring||Engineered Wood Flooring||Oak Flooring||Laminate Flooring||Vinyl Flooring||Cork Flooring||Accessories||Offers|

 A mat can also help cover part of the floor that is heavily exposed.
 Also, if you do get an area of exposed wood fading, moving the mat around to ensure similar levels of sun elsewhere can be one remedial measure worth undertaking, as it will at least even out the colour, although the result will be a paler floor all round.

 Stains can occur in wood with materials such as ink and wine and while dried ones may need sanding, a fresh spillage can be dealt with by quick cleaning.
 However, it is important that you do not clean up any mess using too much water, as this can lead to the wood soaking up a lot of water and swelling up.
 For the same reason, avoid allowing standing water to stay in place on the wood.
 Instead, mop it up quickly.
-However, it is worth noting the capacity of wood to swell when wet, as a dented area soaked in water may rise and 'pop out' any dents you do have.

 If you have pets there will sometimes be accidents that need to be cleared up.
 Read this page for advice on how to remove urine from your hardwood floors.